sadiejay/mintbean-coloring-app/README.md

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.

 ## Our process
+Our goals for this project was to create a relaxing coloring app for the user who want to decompress or for the user who just want to create art.
+Our designer, researched the latest paint apps and wanted to create a relaxing  landing page that users would  gravitate to try Colurs.
+Designer created two wire frames and handed them off to the Developers.
+The Developers started working on creating the paint app.
+Fixing any bugs, or issues during that process.
+Once the bugs and issues were finished the Developers started styling landing page and painting app.

 ### Built with